Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Introduction

-To bridge the gap between distributional data and the standard Bayesian toolbox, we propose to transform distributions using a binary tree partition structure, generalizing the ideas proposed in the biostatistical analysis with the phylogenetic and taxonomic tree \citep{wang2021microbiome}.
-As formulated in \cite{wang2021microbiome} through the ``logistic-tree'' construction, a bijection can be established between a distribution and a set of conditional probabilities defined on the internal nodes of a tree.
-Applying a logistic transformation yields a Euclidean vector representation while preserving the one-to-one relationship with the original distribution.
+We bridge the gap between distributional data and standard Bayesian factor models, by transforming distributions through a binary tree partition structure introduced in \citep{wang2026tree}.
+As formulated in \cite{wang2026tree} through the ``logistic-tree'' construction, we can establish a bijection between a distribution and a set of conditional probabilities defined on internal nodes of a tree.
+Hence, with the logistic transformation to the node probabilities \citep{jara2011class}, we can obtain a Euclidean vector representation of the distribution while preserving the one-to-one relationship with the original distribution.
+We note that the model of \cite{wang2026tree} was designed to estimate mixed effects in compositional data analysis to detect differences in contrasting environments.
+In this research, we generalize the idea of the logistic tree transformation by establishing a new direction, namely, proposing a novel general framework of distributional factor models.
+Additionally, as we shall detail, we demonstrate the flexibility of the proposed model by incorporating the spatial information.

-An important advantage of adopting a tree-based representation is that it naturally preserves the ordering structure of categories, allowing nearby values to belong to the same node or to share common ancestors in the tree.
-This property is particularly useful for grouped or continuous data, where adjacent categories are expected to behave similarly.
-Furthermore, the proposed framework avoids parametric assumptions about the underlying distributional process.
-Tree-based models for unsupervised analysis have been studied in nonparametric Bayesian inference, most notably through the P\'olya tree process \citep{lavine1992some, hanson2006inference, wong2010optional}, which enables flexible estimation of distributions.
-In the proposed framework, we parameterize distributions through a similar tree-based construction.
-Consequently, the proposed model can flexibly describe distributions that deviate from parametric assumptions, as demonstrated in the numerical evaluation in Section~\ref{sec: Application to The Spatiotemporal Population Data}.
+An important advantage of adopting a tree-based representation is that it naturally preserves the ordering of categories, allowing nearby values to belong to the same node or to share common ancestors in the tree.
+This property is particularly useful for grouped or continuous data, where adjacent categories are expected to share similar distributional structures.
+Furthermore, the proposed framework avoids parametric assumptions regarding the latent distributional process.
+Introducing parametric assumptions is effective for estimating distributional structures in specific inferential tasks, such as estimating income distributions with uni-modal parametric distributions \citep{kobayashi2022bayesian, sugasawa2020estimation}, but such a parametric approach does not work under multi-modality or discontinuity of unknown distributions.
+In contrast, the tree-based approach allows substantially more flexible estimation, as shown by the studies on the P\'olya tree process models \citep{lavine1992some, hanson2006inference, wong2010optional}.
+In the proposed framework, as in the P\'olya tree, we specify flexible generative models through a similar tree-based construction to capture the characteristics of observed distributions without parametric assumptions.